B-Czarnetzki/speechjoey/README.md

 It will also evaluate the outputs with `eval_metric`.
 If `--output_path` is not specified, it will not store the translation/transcriptions, and only do the evaluation and print the results.

-Note: The translation mode present in joeynmt isn't implemented for SpeechJoey yet.
+Note: The translation mode present in JoeyNMT isn't implemented for SpeechJoey yet.